awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-headless-cli.md

 }
 ```

-## Listing notebook execution by start time and status CLI command<a name="emr-managed-notebooks-headless-cli-list"></a>
+## List a notebook's executions by start time and status<a name="emr-managed-notebooks-headless-cli-list"></a>

+The `list-notebook-executions` command can also take a `--status` parameter to filter results\.

 ```
 # filter by start time and status